deployah-dev/deployah/README.md

 1. **Parse** → Read and validate your YAML manifest structure
 2. **Validate** → Check against JSON Schema for correctness and type safety
-3. **Resolve Environment** → Select the right environment configuration based on CLI flags and manifest definitions
+3. **Resolve Environment** → Select the right environment configuration based on CLI arguments and manifest definitions
 4. **Substitute Variables** → Replace `${VARIABLES}` with actual values using clear precedence rules
 5. **Apply Defaults** → Fill in sensible defaults from schema patterns and resource presets
 6. **Generate Helm Values** → Convert to Helm-compatible format with proper resource mappings